YatharthChauhan2362/30-Days-Of-Azure-Tasks/Task-2.md

 ### Azure CLI:

 - Open a command-line interface and log in to your Azure account using the "az login" command.
-- Use the "az network vnet subnet create" command to create the private subnet and specify the VNet name, subnet name, and IP address range (e.g. "az network vnet subnet create --vnet-name MyVNet --name PrivateSubnet --address-prefix 10.0.1.0/24").
+- Use the "az network vnet subnet create" command to create the private subnet and specify the VNet name, subnet name, and IP address range.

+  az network vnet subnet create --vnet-name MyVNet --name PrivateSubnet --address-prefix 10.0.1.0/24

-- Use the same command to create the public subnet and specify the VNet name, subnet name, and IP address range (e.g. "az network vnet subnet create --vnet-name MyVNet --name PublicSubnet --address-prefix 10.0.2.0/24")
+- Use the same command to create the public subnet and specify the VNet name, subnet name, and IP address range

+  az network vnet subnet create --vnet-name MyVNet --name PublicSubnet --address-prefix 10.0.2.0/24

 ### Azure PowerShell: